travigd/documentation/dotnet-api/embedded-client.md

     </tbody>
 </table>

 ## EmbeddedEventStoreConnection

-The following methods are available on `EmbeddedEventStoreConnection` for connecting to an embedded node
+The following methods are available on `EmbeddedEventStoreConnection` for connecting to an embedded node.

 <table>
     <thead>